sddion/Unix2usb/Readme.md

   <img height="300" width="800" src="demo/Unix2usb-grub.jpg" />
 </p>

+# Updates

+Here you will find updates and changes made to Unix2usb

+### Graphical User Interface (GUI)

+Unix2usb now comes with a graphical user interface (GUI) for a more user-friendly experience.
+The GUI provides interactive prompts and progress indicators during the installation process.

+To use the GUI:
+1. Make the script executable: `sudo chmod +x UnixGui.sh`
+2. Run the script `./Unix2Gui.sh` as usual.

 ## License:

 This script is licensed under the GNU General Public License (GPL).
 See the script header for details.